readium/lcp-specs/readium-lcp-draft.md

 	  </tr>
 	  <tr>
 	    <td>algorithm</td>
 	    <td>Algorithm used to encrypt the Content Key, identified using the URIs defined in [XML-ENC].
-This <b>MUST</b> match the Content Key encryption algorithm named in the Encryption Profile identified in `encryption/profile`.</td>
+This <b class="rfc">must</b> match the Content Key encryption algorithm named in the Encryption Profile identified in `encryption/profile`.</td>
 	    <td>URI</td>
 	  </tr>
   </tbody>
 </table>

 <br />
 The `encryption/user_key` object contains information regarding the User Key used to encrypt the Content Key.
-It <b>MUST</b> contain the following name/value pairs:
+It <b class="rfc">must</b> contain the following name/value pairs:

 <table class="table-bordered large">
   <thead>